cseljatib/cseljatib.github.io2/mentors.md

 excerpt: "on mentors"
 ---

+Professors and researchers that left a profound impact in the way I carry out my research activities and academic duties.

 ## Mentors

 I had been fortunate enough to be able to work with professors and researchers that left a profound impact in the way I carry out my